liyenay/Capstone/Authentic_food_restaurants.md

 ## Future work

+**1. Cuisine Classification Enhancement**

+Enhance the application's analytical depth by incorporating data on the type of cuisines offered by each restaurant, providing a more nuanced understanding of customer preferences and potentially influencing NPS scores.

+**2. Experiment with Prompt Engineering**

+This entails exploring varied prompt structures, such as explicitly mentioning context or using system messages, to guide the model's behavior.
+The goal is to enhance contextual understanding, reducing confusion and providing users with a more refined and context-aware conversational experience.

-**1. Real-Time NPS Score Monitoring**
+**3. Real-Time NPS Score Monitoring**

 Explore the implementation of real-time Net Promoter Score (NPS) monitoring within the application, allowing businesses to proactively track customer satisfaction and make timely adjustments.

-**2. Cuisine Classification Enhancement**

-Enhance the application's analytical depth by incorporating data on restaurant cuisines, providing a more nuanced understanding of customer preferences and potentially influencing NPS scores.

 ## Acknowledgments
 Kishan S. for scraping the TripAdvisor reviews and for the app data training codes.